 Keurig coffee makers have a charcoal filter to purify the water from the reservoir before brewing coffee for you.
 If it hasn’t been replaced in a long time, it causes the light to blink continuously.

 Replace the charcoal water filter with a new one.
 It will stop the blinking lights immediately.
 To avoid any troubles with the machine, replace the charcoal filter after 60 refills or within 60 days.

-If you have a Keurig Classic, pressing three of its buttons together will solve the issue of blinking lights.
+If you have a Keurig Classic, pressing three of this Keurig buttons together will solve the issue of blinking lights.
 Those buttons are:

 - Add Water